SegataLab/cFMD/README.md

 curatedFoodMetagenomicData (cFMD) is a resource that comprehends curated metadata, taxonomic profiles, as well as reconstructed genomes from **food (shotgun) metagenomes**. cFMD now comprises of new 835 food metagenomes associated from 26 datasets of recent publicly available studies, along with previuous 2,533 metagenomes from public studies and EU 2020 MASTER project (https://www.master-h2020.eu/index.html), totalling 3,368 food metagenomes associated with 85 datasets.

+**Note: The profiling of the new metaegenomes is done using previous cFMD release databases to remain consistent with the outcomes of old and new metagenomes**

 Current release: [![DOI](https://zenodo.org/badge/579006339.svg)](https://zenodo.org/doi/10.5281/zenodo.10567318)

 ## Data

 From this GitHub repository you can access to these files (more details are provided in the section "Detailed description of data" below):
-- [**cFMD_datasets**](https://github.com/SegataLab/cFMD/blob/main/cFMD_datasets.tsv): summary of the datasets included in the current release, with reference to the publication (if available)
+- [**cFMD_datasets**]( ): summary of the datasets included in the current release, with reference to the publication (if available)

-- [**cFMD_metadata**](https://github.com/SegataLab/cFMD/blob/main/cFMD_metadata.tsv): metadata information, in addition to statistics about reconstructed MAGs at sample level.
+- [**cFMD_metadata**]( ): metadata information, in addition to statistics about reconstructed MAGs at sample level.
 The table has samples as row indices and type of information as column headers.
 These includes:
   - categorization of the samples,
   - accession codes to retrieve public metagenomes,
   - technical information (e.g. dna extraction kit, sequencer, etc.),